PaulCapestany/centos-haproxy-terraform/README.md

 # Load-balanced server deployment with Terraform

 This repo is meant to be an example of how to easily set up an arbitrary-sized cluster of [CentOS 7](https://centos.org/) machines running Apache's [httpd](http://apache.org/) servers with web traffic "[load-balanced](https://www.nginx.com/resources/glossary/round-robin-load-balancing/)" by [HAProxy](http://www.haproxy.org/) on AWS, automated with some shell scripting and [Terraform](https://terraform.io/).
-It's purposefully not using containers, service discovery, auto-scaling, etc, so no bleeding-edge DevOps\* here.
+It's purposefully not using containers, service discovery, auto-scaling, etc, so no scary bleeding-edge DevOps\* here.

 ![load-balancing-architecture](http://ipiqi.com/web-load-balancing-cluster.png)